New Displays Photo Gallery

 Higher resolution versions of these and other images can be purchased from CAT.
+For more recent image collections see also our CAT Flickr page.
 For further details about our extensive image library, please contact CAT Media on 01654 705 953 or by email.

 Showing images 1 to 10 (Click on the thumbnail to see full sized image)

 The Whole Home display is due to be completely refurbished this year.
 This sketch shows the planned modifications to the exterior.
 On the inside, we plan to create a contemporary interior complete with eco-friendly domestic appliances and household products to explore ways of lessening your home's environmental impact.
 There will be a television showing short films about sustainable living; an organic garden with composting and rainwater harvesting facilities; and a garage housing sustainable forms of domestic transport from an electric car to a pogo stick!

 | || The Waste and Recycling Display |